LiskArchive/lisk-sdk-examples/workshop/README.md

 ## Concept: LiskBills
 This workshop will cover some aspects of using the Alpha SDK for developing custom transactions.
 First, we will explore two custom transactions which we used for LiskBills.
 The idea is that we can send an `invoice_transaction` to send an invoice to a client.
-Next, the client can fulfil the invoice by sending a `payment_transaction`.
+Next, the client can fulfill the invoice by sending a `payment_transaction`.

 ## Setup
 1. Clone [Lisk-SDK-Examples](https://github.com/LiskHQ/lisk-sdk-examples) repository locally and checkout branch `workshop-custom-txs-start`.

 2. Navigate inside `/workshop` folder and run `npm install` to install the required dependencies.

 3. In order to verify the setup is correct, try to run the application with `npm start`.
-The `npm start` command will run the `index.js` file and pipe the outputted logs to our preferred log formatter Bunyan.
+The `npm start` command will run the `index.js` file and pipe the outputted logs to our preferred log formatting tool Bunyan (wraps: `node index.js | npx bunyan -o short`).
 If everything is running fine, you can go to the next section.

 ## Transaction 1: Invoice Transaction
-The invoice transaction accepts three parameters (send by the freelancer to client):
+The invoice transaction accepts three parameters (send by the freelancer to the client):
 ```json
 {
     "client": "<string: company name>",